Solo travel in Malaysia is a joy.

 Where to stay in Kuala Lumpur

-- I paid a daily rate of MYR 672 (£125) for a Horizon Club Executive King room.
-This included day-long access to the Club Lounge which offered fantastic evening cocktails and afternoon tea.
-Well worth splashing the cash!
+It’s worth splashing out on a Horizon Club Executive King room.
+This includes day-long access to the Club Lounge which offered fantastic evening cocktails with canapés and afternoon tea.

 Day 6 – 9: George Town, Penang